SJ22032003/be-medium-nestjs/README.md

-# Basic Auth Project
+# Medium Backend with NestJS Project

-This is a basic authentication system built with NestJS, a progressive Node.js framework for building efficient, reliable, and scalable server-side applications.
+This is a system built with NestJS, a progressive Node.js framework for building efficient, reliable, and scalable server-side applications.

 ## Tech Stack